 1. A Precise Introduction

-There is a difference between existing and living and this difference is spotted very well by the Generation Y. The millennials seek a meaningful existence and that is why they like to get associated with a brand which defines itself with confidence and expresses itself precisely despite a long list of humdrum things.
+There is a difference between existing and living and this difference is spotted very well by the Generation Y. Brand awareness metrics should be kept in min while planning sometinh like this.
+The millennials seek a meaningful existence and that is why they like to get associated with a brand which defines itself with confidence and expresses itself precisely despite a long list of humdrum things.

 Millennials trust a real and authentic brand.
 Now the question is- What is a real and authentic brand?
 A brand’s authenticity is perceived by the consumers, not by the quality of the product or the service it provides but by several other factors like delivering what it promises, respecting the privacy of the customer, transparency, and integrity with the customer.
 Millennials care about the brand’s action rather than the sales pitch it gives.